TakeJoshyy/TheMurphVerse/1.GameModes/HGSS-Monomon/README.md

 All hidden items are allowed to be picked up.
 You can only use items that you pick up, find as a held item on Pokemon or are given by an NPC.
 NOTE: You may NOT pick berries off of trees.

+You may only catch or select Pokemon that are 599 BST or below.
+If you evolve into a 600+ BST Pokemon, that's fine.

 Select 4 “Favorites” prior to each run.
 These Pokemon are subject to the 599 BST or under rule.

 Stolen Items: You may not keep stolen items from wild pokemon with moves like Thief, Covet, etc.